Understanding Mortgage Protection Insurance

 MPI is a type of credit life insurance that pays the lender instead of your beneficiaries, but you aren’t required to purchase it.

-PMI is private mortgage insurance that protects the lender in case of default, but it’s not the same as MPI.
+PMI, or private mortgage insurance, is insurance that protects the lender in case of default, but it’s not the same as MPI.
 It is required by specific lenders if you put down less than 20% on a home.

 It’s important to know that you may be paying for Mortgage Protection Insurance (MPI) and Private Mortgage Insurance (PMI) if you have a conventional loan and your down payment is less than 20%.
 Ask Matador Insurance about this so there are no surprises.